Leo H. Schweiter: Vietnam War

 On 23 August 1967 BG Schweiter took command of the 173rd Airborne Brigade.

 BG Schweiter led the Brigade in the costly Battle of Dak To in November 1967, following which it was withdrawn to lower intensity areas, while its constituent units were rebuilt.
 The Brigade returned to participate in Operation Bolling in December 1967.
 Schweiter handed over command of the Brigade to BG Richard J. Allen on 20 March 1968.

 He served as chief of staff United States Army Vietnam until May 1972.

 Later life

 He retired from the Army due to ill health in May 1972 and died at Dunham Army Hospital, Carlisle Barracks, Pennsylvania on 23 August 1972.

 Personal life

-He and his wife Virginia had 3 daughters and a son.
+He married his wife, Virginia Van Pflaum, on July 24, 1954.
+They had three daughters and a son.